fichorka/react-redux-app/README.md

 # react-redux-app

-An example Front-End app for managing relational data about employees and their roles. **(in development)**
+An example Front-End single page app for managing relational data about employees and their roles. **(in development)**

 ## Technologies: